gitpitch/gitpitch/docs/desktop/publishing.md

 # Desktop Offline Publishing

-Using the desktop app you can export any slide deck as a PDF document or a PPTX slide deck with just one click.
+Using the desktop app you can export any slide deck with just one click:

+- As a PDF document
+- As a PPTX slide deck or
+- As a self-contained HTML bundle

 ![Screenshot showing the Desktop Offline Publishing Manager](../_images/gitpitch-desktop-offline-publishing.png)

 PDF is a highly portable document format that is great for sharing or printing any slide deck.
-While PPTX slides can be viewed in Microsoft PowerPoint, LibreOffice, Apple Keynote, and Google Slides.
+PPTX slides can be viewed in Microsoft PowerPoint, LibreOffice, Apple Keynote, and Google Slides.
+While your HTML slides can be published by copying the exported files under your own website or [GitHub Pages](https://pages.github.com/).

 ### Settings